Enroll in 3 Simple Steps

 1. Apply for Admission

-- A list of courses taken and grades earned and/or portfolio of work accomplished
+- A list of courses taken, and grades earned, an official transcript, or portfolio of work accomplished

 - High school equivalency or other testing, if applicable